Updated: 03 December 2024

 When it comes to Wills, asset protection & estate planning in Australia, you can trust the oldest law firm in South Australia, Genders & Partners to guide you through the tough decisions you must make for your family’s future care and welfare.

-If you have any questions, or would like further information, please call or email us.
-Would you like a quick phone call to discuss?
-Feel free to phone or email us or use this link and book a timeslot for a free 15-minute phone consultation on my schedule: https://calendly.com/genders
+Click on this link if you have any questions or would like further information, or use the following link to book a timeslot for a free 15-minute phone consultation on my schedule: https://calendly.com/genders

 We can help you to protect yourself and your family.
 We look forward to being of service.